Axis Capital (AXS)

 AI Analysis | Feedback

-Axis Capital (AXS) primarily sells its insurance and reinsurance products and services to other companies and organizations, rather than directly to individuals.
+Axis Capital (AXS) primarily sells its specialty insurance and reinsurance products to other companies and organizations, not directly to individuals.
+The provided company description does not list specific major customer company names.
+However, based on its operations, its customers can be identified by the following categories of businesses and organizations:

 AI Analysis | Feedback